Black Diamond Speed 50 Review

 The Mutant is only a 38-liter pack, so it is narrower overall.
-The Alpha, also primarily a 30-something liter pack, is also forcibly narrower.
+The Alpha, also essentially a 30-something liter pack, is also forcibly narrower.
 At 50 liters of volume, the Hyperlite 3400 would seem to be the best pack to compare with the Speed 50, but that is still not quite the case because Hyperlite designed its extra volume to go upward.
 This makes the Ice Pack look like a skyscraper on your back when it is overstuffed, meaning it is still similarly narrow in shape.

 So it would seem we are finding a theme in the comfort department—narrower or more slender packs are most comfortable because they keep the load closer to your back.
 This makes a lot of intuitive sense.
 The Speed 50 is more of a short-and-squat design, and we could feel the larger diameter of the pack pull out from our center of gravity more noticeably than the other, slender packs.
 Even the load lifter straps on this pack couldn't bring the wider load in close enough to rival the comfort of our winners, the Mutant, Alpha, and Hyperlite.

 Another middle of the road performance from the Speed 50 in the durability department.
 We encountered no issues with the pack, just the normal scuffing of fabric.
 We liked the reinforced bottom as we have a bad habit of dropping our pack on rough ground.

 Again the Speed achieved average marks in this category not out of poor performance, but because it is average, and did not have any noticeable features which gave it a higher score.
 For example, the flexible fabric in the Mutants 38 and 52 improved their durability, especially when overstuffed.
 And the Alpha has perhaps the most confidence inspiring fabric in this review.
 The Mission 75 is also a step up in the Durability metric, without major cost to weight-per-volume.